 Depending on the version you take, there are about 10 sections to the ASVAB.
 There are four sections that are particularly important.
 The Arithmetic Reasoning, Word Knowledge, Paragraph Comprehension, and Mathematics Knowledge sections go towards your Armed Forces Qualifying Test (AFQT) score.
 The AFQT score determines whether or not you are qualified to enlist.
 To join the US Army, you must have a score of 31 or more on the AFQT.
 The other areas of the ASVAB will determined how qualified you are for various Military Occupation Specialties (MOS) and enlistment bonuses.
 For more details about how the ASVAB helps to determine which MOS is right for you, please look at this page.

 There are numerous commercial study guides and test aids available online, at local bookstores, or even the public library.
+We have some reviews of them on this site: ASVAB 2011 Study Guide, Master the ASVAB, and ASVAB AFQT for Dummies.
 You can take two practice tests on Army. - Test 1 and Test 2 - that use questions like what you'll see on the official ASVAB.

 State employment service offices frequently will offer adult education programs that are beneficial.
 The US Army has also developed an online program to help you refine your basic skills -- March2Success.